The Science of Tajweed & The Definition Of Tajweed

 2. Stop at the end of the finished chapter (Surah) and connect Al-Bismillah with

-the beginning of the next chapter:
+The beginning of the next chapter:

 {ولم يكن له كفواً أحد} – Stop- {بسم الله الرحمن الرحيم} Connect-{قل أعوذ برب الفلق}